BZajc/1Chat/README.md

 1Chat is hosted on Netlify and can be accessed at [https://1chat-bzajc.netlify.app/](https://1chat-bzajc.netlify.app/)

-Important: When refreshing the page on Netlify or manually changing the URL, an error message "Page not found" occurs.
-This happens due to how Netlify works and is not caused by any bugs in the code.

 ## Local Setup

 To run the application locally on your device, follow these steps: